Rotator cuff repair rehab protocol

 Stretching of the shoulder rotator cuff muscles is easily performed both as treatment for inflammation and as a warm-up before activity.
 Specific stretches are targeted to the desired activity.
 For example, for skiing, with a ski pole held firmly with one hand at the basket and one hand on the handle, with the arms held out straight, bring the pole from the waist to above the head, repeating the motion slowly to the limits of the range of motion.
 With the arms above the head, lean the ski pole as far as possible to the left and then to the right.
 This motion should be repeated with the arms in front of the body, both held out straight and in the flexed position.
 Many other shoulder stretches are available and most are helpful as long as sharp pain is avoided.

 Strengthening of the shoulder rotator cuff muscles is best performed by isolating each muscle group and selectively training that muscle.
 The subscapularis is the anterior stabilizer of the rotator cuff and responsible for internally rotating the shoulder.
 It is best strengthened by holding a hand weight in front of the body, with the arm flexed to 90º, and rotating the hand to touch the belt.
 The exercise can be performed while lying on your back with the elbow close to your side and flexed ninetyº.
 Lift the weight until it is pointing toward the ceiling and then lower it slowly.
 The supraspinatus is strengthened by holding a light weight (initially 3 - 5 lbs) out straight in front of the body, with the thumbs pointed toward the floor.
 Slowly elevate the weight to above the head.
 Stop if pain is produced in any portion of this motion, as the rotator cuff is under maximal stress in this position.
 The infraspinatus is strengthened by holding the weight in the position of the ski pole just prior to planting the pole.
-By rotating the arm from the neutral straight ahead position, to the externally rotated (out to the side) position, the infraspinatus and teres minor are strengthened.
-Again, this exercise can also be performed while lying on your side with the elbow close to your hip, and flexed ninetyº.
+By rotating the arm from the neutral straight-ahead position, to the externally rotated (out to the side) position, the infraspinatus and teres minor are strengthened.
+Again, this exercise can also be performed while lying on your side with the elbow close to your hip and flexed ninety degrees.
 Rotate the weight until it is pointing toward the ceiling.
 Shoulder exercises are best performed with relatively light weights and multiple repetitions.

 Rotator cuff post-operative rehabilitation protocol